Ashfika-Lira/ema-john/README.md

 https://github.com/ProgrammingHeroWC4/the-superhero-direction-Ashfika-Lira

 ## From the project you can get to know about

-- Bullet list - Day 35 object mastering - Advanced video - Object video
+- - Day 35 object mastering
+- - Advanced video
+- - Object video